Kschermers/3081Porject/Lab_07_Feedback.md

 + Pass: Change into directory "labs/lab07_style_doxy".

-+ Fail: Check that directory "docs" exists.
++ Pass: Check that directory "docs" exists.

-     "docs" not found.

-+ Skip: Check that file "docs/Doxyfile" exists.
++ Pass: Check that file "docs/Doxyfile" exists.

-  This test was not run because of an earlier failing test.

 #### .gitignore configured properly

-+ Skip: Check that file/directory "html" does not exist.
++ Fail: Check that file/directory "html" does not exist.

-  This test was not run because of an earlier failing test.
+     "html" found.

 + Skip: Check that file/directory "latex" does not exist.